aws-samples/aws-incident-response-playbooks/playbooks/IRP-DoS.md

 * Determine the impact of the mitigations already performed
 * Identify attack signatures to attempt to eradicate or further mitigate the attack

 From points (9) and (10) in PART 1, review the logs obtained once the incident was detected.
 Now that mitigations are in place, you need to go back and obtain those metrics and logs again, and compare them to the incident metrics and logs obtained earlier.
-If request activity has returned to baseline levels, and the service is confirmed to be available, the attack has been mitigated: Continue to monitor the service post-attack.
+If request activity has returned to baseline levels, and the service is confirmed to be available, the attack has subsided: Continue to monitor the service post-attack.
 If the service request rate is still elevated and the service is available, the attack has been mitigated: Continue to monitor the service for potential change in attack method.
-If the service is unavailable, return to Part 1 and review logs and related data to determine if you have correctly identified the attack vector, or if the attacker has changed the vector in response to the mitigation.
+If the service is unavailable, return to Part 1 and review logs and related data to determine if you have correctly identified the attack vector, or if the attacker has changed the vector in response to the mitigation, or if your mitigations need to be refined.

 ### Part 5: Post-Incident Activity